 I am currently a student at Brown University seeking a degree in molecular biophysics.
 I love studying physics and its many applications in the realms of the life sciences.
 I have a strange penchant for ultimate frisbee and anything that involves golf (mini golf, frisbee golf, actual golf, etc.).
 One can often find me at Clark Park or Walnut Greens trying to shoot for par or die trying.

 I have been tutoring for the last one and a half years and I absolutely love it.
 I am a national-circuit debater who places a strong value on communication.
 I enjoy watching my students exceed their own expectations; it creates an undeniable feeling of simple elation for both my student and myself.
 I am dedicated to making sure that my students stay, as Steve Jobs once quoted, hungry and foolish.

-Brown University - Bachelors, Molecular Biophysics
+Undergraduate Degree: Brown University - Current Undergrad Student, Molecular Biophysics

 ACT Composite: 35